City-Bureau/city-scrapers/README.md

 [Join our Slack channel](https://airtable.com/shrRv027NLgToRFd6) (chatroom) to discuss ideas and meet the community!

 A. We have ongoing conversations about what sort of data we should collect and how it should be collected.
-Help us make these decisions by commenting on [issues with a non-coding label](https://github.com/City-Bureau/city-scrapers/issues?q=is%3Aissue+is%3Aopen+label%3Anon-coding).
+Help us make conclusions about these by commenting on [issues with a non-coding label](https://github.com/City-Bureau/city-scrapers/issues?q=is%3Aissue+is%3Aopen+label%3Anon-coding).

 B. Research sources for public meetings.
 Answer questions like: Are we scraping events from the right websites?
 Are there local agencies that we're missing?
 Should events be updated manually or by a scraper?
 [Triage events sources on these issues](https://github.com/City-Bureau/city-scrapers/issues?q=is%3Aissue+is%3Aopen+label%3A%22non-coding%3A+triage+events+source%22).